netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 !!! note "Note"
     Ingress class names are case-insensitive.

-## Sample yaml configurations with ingress-classes
+## Sample yaml configurations with Ingress classes

 Following is the snippet from a sample yaml file to associate `ingress-classes` with the Ingress Controller.
 This works in both cases where Ingress Controller runs as a standalone pod or runs as sidecar with Citrix ADC CPX.
 In the given yaml snippet, following ingress classes are associated with the Ingress Controller.